Chapter 1 Data Science and R

 1.4 tidyverse

 In this course, we will be working on a collection of packages included in tidyverse.
-This is a unique package in R, which can help you deal with data in a massively convenient way.
+This is a unique integrated package in R, which can help you deal with data in a massively convenient way.
 It is hoped that the user can easily call particular functions and make use of the pipe operator %>% to concatenate all procedures serially, just like the natural human languages.

 In particular, we will work on the following major libraries from tidyverse: